 Coney Street has had most of the larger clothing chains for as long as I can remember.
 Those of us who were teenagers in the 1980s would head straight for Coney Street to do our clothes shopping.
 (If we wanted shoes we headed for High Ousegate, which seemed to be where all the shoe retailers had set up shop, conveniently close together.)

-In the 21st century, Davygate is looking like the clothes-shopping destination, particularly since Cult arrived, selling super-desirable Superdry. with its confident. full. stop.
+In the 21st century, Davygate is looking like the clothes-shopping destination, particularly since this shop arrived, selling super-desirable Superdry. with its confident. full. stop.

 There were a few clothes shops on the edges of the city centre, most memorably Renaissance on Gillygate and Wooden Horse on Goodramgate, both selling ‘ethnic’ clothing, and Priestley’s on Bootham, selling vintage clothing.
 But if you wanted something to wear you generally headed straight for Coney Street, to Chelsea Girl and Etam and the like.
 And probably Top Shop (relocated since).
 My mum and other ladies rather too mature for the delights of Chelsea Girl often went to Browns, particularly if wanting something for a special occasion.
 Chelsea Girl disappeared, Browns is still here.